pshah116/Triple-Ten-Projects/Manhattan AirBnB Project/README.md

 The original data was one Google spreadsheet file provided by TripleTen, it includes:

-•	'nyc_airbnb_data.csv': each row corresponds to one listing on Airbnb in September 2022 o	'data_dictionary': summary of field titles o	'listings': unique listings available with available data o	'calendar': listings with upcoming availabilities
+•	'Air BnB listing.xlsx': each row corresponds to one listing on Airbnb in September 2022 o	'data_dictionary': summary of field titles o	'listings': unique listings available with available data o	'calendar': listings with upcoming availabilities